-Twelve years ago, when my husband and I bought our home in Waterford, Ireland, we never gave much thought to privacy.
+Twelve years ago, when my husband and I bought our home in Waterford, Ireland, we never gave much thought to privacy or off the grid living.

 Three months ago, that all changed when I noticed a camera in my neighbor’s front window… pointed in the direction of our house.
 (Our house fronts face each other; our front doors just 30 feet apart.)